shariq1989/cookbook/content/recipe/guacamole.md

 {{< figure src="/images/guac3.jpg" class="instructionFigure">}}

-4. Taste the guacamole and adjust the seasoning accordingly.
+4. Taste the guacamole and adjust the seasoning according to your preference.